open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-github-issues.md

 Every time you start to work on an issue, you need to create a branch to keep issues you are working on separated from each other.
 Before you create your branch, sync your repo following the process in Summary of Steps - Sync Your Fork section of the [previous step](vi-github-and-repositories.md#Summary_of_Steps).

-Use `git checkout master` to swith to master branch, then use `git checkout -b name_of_your_new_branch` to create and switch to a new branch on your local repository.
+Use `git checkout master` to switch to master branch, then use `git checkout -b name_of_your_new_branch` to create and switch to a new branch on your local repository.
 More documentation on checkout can be found [here.](https://git-scm.com/docs/git-checkout)

 Now you can go and make the proposed changes to your local files.